U20 Barthés Trophy

 The U20 Barthés Trophy is an annual rugby union competition that features national Under-20 teams from Africa, organised by Rugby Africa.
 The tournament began in 2007 with Uganda as the host, which saw Namibia winning the title.

-The tournament champion qualifies to the next year's World Rugby Junior Championship organised by the World Rugby.
+The tournament champion qualifies to the following year's World Rugby U20 Trophy organised by World Rugby.

 History

 The 2020 tournament was postponed due to the COVID-19 pandemic.